 4.Aim for done over perfect:

 Blogging doesn’t requires perfect work.
-It requires consistent work.
+But it requires consistent work.

-To avoid this, aim to do things ‘’good enough’’.
+Aim to do your tasks ‘’good enough’’.
 Set deadlines and respect them, no matter what.
-You can adjust everything later, when your blog becomes successful.
+You’ll become better in time.

 5.Study your industry: